 Parent and Child Requirements

-When writing requirements in a hierarchical fashion, the BA records a parent requirement and one or more child requirements.
+When writing requirements in a hierarchical fashion, the business analyst (BA) records a parent requirement and one or more child requirements.
 The parent requirement is satisfied by implementing all of its children.
 Here’s an illustration of a hierarchical requirement with some problems:

 3.4 The requester shall enter a charge number for each chemical ordered.